This post may contain affiliate links. Please read our disclosure policy.

-Last year, my friend Shannon brought a huge pot of chili to an event and it was absolutely perfect.
-I’ve been making chili for years and mine was never bad, but it was also never amazing.
+Once upon a time, probably 15+ years ago now, my friend Shannon brought a huge pot of chili to a party – and that chili was absolutely perfect.
+I’d been making chili for years and mine was never bad, but it was also never amazing.

-I pestered her for the recipe and she was sweet enough to send it to me.
-I could not believe that our recipes were virtually identical save for one ingredient.
+I ate two huge servings of her chili and then pestered her for the recipe.
+Lucky for all of us, she was sweet enough to send it to me.
+I could not believe that our chili recipes were virtually identical save for one ingredient.

 Tender steak, spicy sausage, five different varieties of beans, tomatoes, and chilis all combine to make this a spectacular chili.
 Don’t be fooled by the long list of ingredients!
-This is a very simple recipe and doesn’t take long at all to throw it together in the morning.
+This is a very simple recipe and it doesn’t take long to pull it together in the morning.

 Steak Chili

-I’ve made my share of chilis with chicken, several with ground beef, and even Vegetarian Chili.
+I’ve made my share of chilis, both with and without steak.
+Sometimes I use chicken, often we use ground beef, or sausage, and we even make Vegetarian Chili every so often.

-Steak Chili has a distinct flavor and texture that you don’t get from chili made with other kinds of meats.
-I also like using spicy sausage in this recipe, cooked to perfection and crumbled.
+Chili with steak has a distinct flavor and texture that you don’t get when chili is made with other kinds of meats.
+I also enjoy cooking and crumbling spicy sausage in this recipe, the added flavors and textures are great with the steak.

 Slow cookers or crockpots are an appliance of which I have more than one.
 If you are an avid slow cooker user like I am, you might understand the need for more than one.
 So, let’s talk about my favorites: